Bit.Trip Runner: Development

 As the fourth of six Bit.Trip games, Runner was designed as an attempt at "fleshing out the BIT.TRIP universe into a fuller, richer place by showing players what exactly the world looked like: an optimistic and colorful place while at the same time dreary and hostile."
 The game makes a number of notable changes to the design conventions of the other Bit.Trip games, like a more traditional playable character and a structure consisting of many smaller levels rather than three long ones.

 In an early version of the game, Commander Video had a wider arsenal of abilities, some of which were callbacks to Core and Void, but designer Alex Neuse decided to remove the more complicated moves after observing that playtesters were becoming overwhelmed.

 The game's soundtrack combines 8-bit music with contemporary genres such as techno and electronica.
 The independent chiptune band Anamanaguchi contributed some songs to the soundtrack.
-Meanwhile, to fit with the use of Commander Video as a character, artist Mike Roush created the graphics with a heavy emphasis on eyeballs, providing the locations with a greater personality.
+Meanwhile, to fit with the use of Commander Video as a character, artist Mike Roush created the graphics with a heavy emphasis on eyeballs, providing the locations with greater personality.

 The game was later bundled with the other five Bit.Trip games as Bit.Trip Complete for the Wii in 2011.
 A Nintendo Switch port was released on December 25, 2020.